-Place the EasyPress or iron on top for the recommended amount of time and temperature for paper.
-You can find these recommendations on the Cricut heat guide here.
+Place the EasyPress or iron on top for the amount of time and temperature recommended for the paper.
+You can grab these recommendations from the Cricut heat guide.

-Allow to cool completely then pull back the backing sheet from the iron-on.
+Allow it to cool completely, then pull back the backing sheet from the iron-on.